SGpp/DisCoTec/paper.md

 While some implementations of the CT are available, there is currently no other implementation for parallel simulations that require distributed computing.

-`DisCoTec` is a C++ framework for the sparse grid combination technique.
+`DisCoTec` is a C++ framework for massively-parallel time-dependent problems with the CT, which fills this gap.
-Targeted at HPC systems, it is used for parallel simulations [@heeneMassivelyParallelCombination2018], drawing on distributed-memory parallelism via MPI and shared-memory parallelism via OpenMP.
-It is designed to be used in combination with existing simulation codes, which can be used with `DisCoTec` in a black-box fashion.

 # Methods: Sparse grid combination technique and implementation